Introducing a Head component

 export default ({ components, data, push_heads: value }) =>

-For Solid, use @primate/frontend/solid instead for the import.
+For Solid, use @primate/solid instead for the import.

-We use here the is export to check if we're on the client or the server.
-You don't have to do it, but using the provider on the client doesn't make a lot of sense.
+We use check, using @rcompat/runtime if we're on the client or the server.
+You don't have to do this, but using the provider on the client doesn't make a lot of sense.

 Fin